PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 		* **UPC barcode** - Numerc input
 		* **MPN** - Numerc input

 	- **Supplier** - Section - (is displayed is the supplier are configured in the Option tab)
 		-   **List the suppliers with their input** - same component on the Option tab

 	- **Apply changes to % combinations** - Button
 		WHEN pressing the Apply button
-	THEN all the edited input are applied to the selected combination
+		THEN Progress-Bar-Modal (title: Applying changes) is displayed all the edited input is saved to the selected combinations.
 	- **Cancel** - Button
 		WHEN pressing the Cancel button
 		THEN the modal is closed

 ### Combination listing